-Rumor: Apple working on iPhone that's 1/3 smaller and will cost $200 off-contractAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: Apple working on iPhone that's 1/3 smaller and will cost $200 off-contractAlex Wagner - Editorial Director of News and Content

 Rumors of an "iPhone Nano" are certainly not new, but it's been some time since there's been any mention of such a device.
 Today those rumors got a breath of life, though, as Bloomberg has heard from "people who have been briefed on the plans" that Apple is working on a new model of the iPhone that's one-third the size of the current model and could launch at a price of $200 off-contract some time this summer.
 It's important to note, though, that the source saw the device last year and says that the device may have since been delayed or even axed altogether.
 The sources also claim to have some dirt on an upcoming iPhone, saying that Apple plans to release a handset that would be compatible with both CDMA and GSM support.